 Scene 3

-(ELENA, the OFFICER stand Center Stage looking Stage at the imagined blaze.
-A SUBORDINATE POLICE OFFICER stands holding a police-uniform coat or similar garment with sewn-in insignia, ribbons, or other indications of rankBEHIND THEM that the periphery.
-If the set and staging are sufficient to indicate the setting, the NARRATOR’S speech can be omitted.
+(ELENA and the OFFICER stand Center Stage looking Stage Right at the imagined blaze.
+A SUBORDINATE POLICE OFFICER stands behind them holding a police-uniform coat or similar garment with sewn-in insignia, ribbons, or other indications of rank.
 The NARRATOR is standing Upstage Right.
 A field radio is somewhere on stage.)

 (Lights.)

-NARRATOR: Elena stands with the secret police officer [Stage Right and Gazing outside the apartment building, which is fully consumed by flames.
-If possible, there are sirens and flashing lights as firefighters train their hoses on the adjacent buildings to contain the blaze.
+NARRATOR: Elena stands with the security police officer outside the apartment building, which is fully consumed by flames.

 (NARRATOR exits Upstage Right.)